 Three people live in a fall out shelter, underground, hiding from something that lurks outside.
 Dad, 'Ray' (Alexander Skarsgard) mum, 'Claire' and daughter 'Zoe.'
 They refer to the things that are outside as “breathers” and this little family has lived in this hideout for 301 days.
 Long enough for Zoe to have an imaginary friend in her doll Olive who to her is a real person.
 Long enough for the three of them to look quite weary and thin and for the family to have made rules to keep them safe.

 Terrified of the “breathers,” the family make rules to make sure that whatever it outside won’t find them or see them.
 At first, it is not known for sure what the “breathers” might be, but from time to time they come around searching for something.
 The place gets locked down pretty tight, with an exit through a hatch in the roof.
 Apart from the rat, they think they are pretty safe.

 A small accident within the shelter causes them to need to go outside.

 They can see a little of their outside surroundings by peeking through a periscope.
 It's clear by the terrain that there has been an apocalyptic event.
 There are also glimpses via flashback of how this family lived before the event happening.

 * Never leave the shelter

-A small tidbit about one of the producers too, he was Richard D. Zanuck who launched the likes of Tim Burton and Steven Spielberg and this film was Richards last – he died before it was filmed.
+A small tidbit about one of the producers too, he was Richard D. Zanuck who launched the likes of Tim Burton and Steven Spielberg and this film was Richards last because he died before it got filmed.

 Watch Eater here - Matt Duffer and Ross Duffers first short film